docherak/docherak/README.md

 ### $whoami :turtle:

-Flâneur, a hacker and an anarchist.
+A flâneur, a hacker and an anarchist.

 I mostly use [Vim](https://www.vim.org/) and [Atom](https://atom.io/).
 Currently experimenting with [Neovim](https://neovim.io/) and [Helix](https://github.com/helix-editor/helix) (a neovim inspired editor, written in Rust).